Elemis Pro-Radiance Illuminating Flash Balm Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Elemis Pro-Radiance Illuminating Flash Balm has a slight anti-wrinkle rating of 2.0 out of 10.
-It contains one ingredient with proven anti-wrinkle efficacy: Niacinamide (est. ≈1.3%),
+According to CreamScan analysis, Elemis Pro-Radiance Illuminating Flash Balm has a modest level of anti-wrinkle efficacy, rated 2.0 out of 10.

-Among others, Elemis Pro-Radiance Illuminating Flash Balm also contains Magnesium Ascorbyl Phosphate, an ingredient marketed as effective in reducing wrinkles.
+Among others, Elemis Pro-Radiance Illuminating Flash Balm also contains Magnesium Ascorbyl Phosphate, an ingredient often marketed as effective in reducing wrinkles.
 However, the studies supporting the anti-wrinkle claims of Magnesium Ascorbyl Phosphate provide insufficient evidence of its efficacy according to CreamScan Research Evaluation Standards.
 Therefore, this ingredient does not contribute to the anti-wrinkle rating.

 Moisturizers, when used regularly, are proven to prevent wrinkle formation and even reduce existing wrinkles.
-Therefore, this product, like any other moisturizer, could deliver additional anti-wrinkle efficacy through its moisturizing action.
+Therefore, this product, like any other moisturizer, can deliver some anti-wrinkle effects through its moisturizing action.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.